 While storm damage is bad news for a homeowner, it can mean big business to insurance restoration roofers with the experience to streamline the process, and scale their operations as needed.
 Knowing how to accurately identify storm damage, in additional to the proper processes for documentation means you can make the most out of what you see, and feel assured that your inspection will match with the insurance carrier.
 Having an entire staff this knowledgeable and confident will have your entire company waiting on the edge of their seats for the next big storm.

-Wind and Hail: Seen and Unseen Damages
+Wind and Hail Roof Damage: Seen and Unseen Problems

-Two of the most common forms of storm damage are hail and wind.
+Two of the most common forms of roof storm damage are hail and wind.
 While each are destructive in different ways, both can be very harmful to a roof.

 Hail can fall in a range of sizes, from pea-sized to grapefruit-sized, and while smaller hail can leave dents in metal vents and gutters, larger hail is where the real damage occurs.
 Larger hail can knock granules off of shingles, leaving the asphalt of the roof exposed to harmful UV rays.
 In some cases, hail can even strike hard enough to damage the integrity of the shingle, fracturing the fiberglass mat underneath.

 Severe wind can also be very damaging to a roof.
 When strong winds blow at the right angle, the adhesive strip on the shingle can fail, causing it to pull loose.
 Wind can also cause the shingle to pull through the nail tacking it down and result in a tear.

 These roof damages from hail and wind might not be entirely evident at first, allowing the elements to do harm to the roof for extended periods of time before they are noticed and fixed.